 Contact Kornmehl Laser Eye Associates

 Dr. Kornmehl’s goal is to provide top-quality, personalized care no matter what visual impairment affects your eyesight.
-During an in-personal examination, he can evaluate your specific condition and recommend the approach that is most likely to restore clarity to your vision — whether that entails LASIK, treatment for keratoconus, the placement of the Kamra inlay or something else.
+During an in-personal examination, he can evaluate your specific condition and recommend the approach that is most likely to restore clarity to your vision — whether that entails LASIK, treatment for keratoconus or something else.

 To schedule an appointment with Dr. Kornmehl, please call 1-877-870-2010 or send us an email today.